 I don’t remember if I ever saw my mother eat an orange

-but I do remember the blue leather bar stool
+but I do remember the blue leather bar stool where she sat in the afternoons

 and late into the evening